leonardoks16/astrid-client/README.md

 `

-// Define your mutation variables if will be needed const login = 'nexxus@gmail.com' const password = '14213712'
+// Define your mutation variables if will be needed const login = 'leonardosyo@gmail.com' const password = '123456767'

+// you can do this if you want too const {login, password} = payload

+// or just pass the variables as json object too

-// Make mutation
+// Make a mutation
 astridMutation({
   mutation: mutation,
     variables:  {